-- (a) The following State fishing laws and/or regulations, as noted, do not apply in the listed areas: - Pursuant to 36 CFR § 1.5 of this document, fishing is permitted at Weir Pond pursuant to State of Connecticut regulations. - Pursuant to 36 CFR § 2.14(a)(7), gutting and cleaning of fish is prohibited in the Park. - Fishing in Weir Pond is catch and release only.

-(d)(2) Possession or use of live or dead minnows or other bait fish, amphibian, non-preserved fish eggs or roe is permitted in the following fresh water areas:
+- (a) The following State fishing laws and/or regulations, as noted, do not apply in the listed areas: - Pursuant to 36 CFR § 1.5 of this document, fishing is permitted at Weir Pond pursuant to State of Connecticut regulations. - Pursuant to 36 CFR § 2.14(a)(7), gutting and cleaning of fish is prohibited in the Park. - Fishing in Weir Pond is catch and release only. - (d)(2) Possession or use of live or dead minnows or other bait fish, amphibian, non-preserved fish eggs or roe is prohibited.